leokoo/learning-php-n-laravel/Coding Notes/classes.md

 ## Classes
 - A class is like a blueprint.
 - Each instance of a class can consist of different properties
+- Isolate reusable code within a class method or a function

 # Class' Methods
 - Functions inside of classes are called, methods